School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 In Burnaby, you will have 2 main contacts: a school coordinator and a homestay coordinator.

 The school coordinator is a person who is present at your school and who can help you with anything to do with the school environment.
-The Burnaby district is unique in that it has Student Advisors who work closely with the homestay coordinators to resolve problems quickly and offer additional support if necessary.
+The Burnaby district is unique in that it has Student Advisors who work closely with the homestay coordinators to resolve problems quickly and offer you additional support if necessary.

 The homestay coordinator knows the host families and schools.
 They are there to ensure that everything runs smoothly within the family.
 He or she is available to answer any questions that may arise once you are in the host family, can help you with the various formalities and is able to react quickly in the event of a problem.

-• Be aged between 14 and 18
+• You must be aged between 14 and 18

 • No minimum level of English is required, but we advise you not to choose this programme if you are a beginner